Dakuten and handakuten

-The dakuten (濁点), colloquially "dots" (点々, ten-ten), is a diacritic most often used in the Japanese kana syllabaries to indicate that the consonant of a mora should be pronounced voiced, for instance, on sounds that have undergone rendaku (sequential voicing).
+The dakuten (濁点), colloquially 'dots' (点々, ten-ten), is a diacritic most often used in the Japanese kana syllabaries to indicate that the consonant of a mora should be pronounced as voiced — for instance, on sounds that have undergone rendaku (sequential voicing).

-The handakuten (半濁点), colloquially "circle" (丸, maru), is a diacritic used with kana for morae pronounced with //h// or //f// to indicate that they should instead be pronounced with //p//.
+The handakuten (半濁点), colloquially 'circle' (丸, maru), is a diacritic used with kana for morae pronounced with //h// or //f// to indicate that they should instead be pronounced with //p//.

 Glyphs

 The dakuten resembles a quotation mark, while the handakuten is a small circle, similar to a degree sign, both placed at the top right corner of a kana character:

-Both the dakuten and handakuten glyphs are drawn identically in hiragana and katakana scripts.
+Both the dakuten and handakuten glyphs are written identically in hiragana and katakana scripts.
 The combining characters are rarely used in full-width Japanese characters, as Unicode and all common multibyte Japanese encodings provide precomposed glyphs for all possible dakuten and handakuten character combinations in the standard hiragana and katakana ranges.
-However, combining characters are required in half-width kana, which does not provide any precomposed characters in order to fit within a single byte.
+However, combining characters is required in half-width kana, which does not provide any precomposed characters in order to fit within a single byte.

-The similarity between the dakuten and quotation marks (") is not a problem, as written Japanese uses corner brackets (「」).
+The similarity between the dakuten and quotation marks (") is not an issue, since written Japanese uses corner brackets (「」).

 Phonetic shifts

 The following table summarizes the phonetic shifts indicated by the dakuten and handakuten.
-Literally, morae with dakuten are "muddy sounds" (濁音, dakuon), while those without are "clear sounds" (清音, seion).
-However, the handakuten (lit. "half-muddy mark") does not follow this pattern.
+Literally morae with dakuten are 'muddy sounds' (濁音, dakuon), while those without are 'clear sounds' (清音, seion).
+However, the handakuten (lit. 'half-muddy mark') does not follow this pattern.